 We work with prospective adoptive families from all over the United States, with the exception of New York.
 It is recommended that families have the ability to travel to Virginia for interviews with expectant parents making an adoption plan but we try to schedule those meetings well in advance for those making extensive travel plans.
 The majority of our waiting adoptive families come from the East Coast.

-Are the birth parents that you work with only in Virginia?
+Are the expectant parents that you work with only in Virginia?

 Can the birth parents change their mind about their adoption plan after the child is placed in our home?

 A child may be placed in your home directly from the hospital as an at-risk placement or there is an option of utilizing transitional foster care for infants between the time that they are born and the time that all parental rights are terminated and the child can be placed in the adoptive home.
 During the transitional period between birth and termination of parental rights, birth parents may choose to visit with the baby and take some time to ensure that an adoption decision is what they feel is in the best interest of the child.
 Birth parents may change their mind about their adoption plans until the child is ten days old and seven days have passed from the signing of the Permanent Entrustment Agreement.
 The decision to utilize transitional foster care or enter into an at-risk placement is one that is mutually agreed upon by the birth family and adoptive family.

 The specific Adoption Standards apply to the FLS Domestic Adoption Program only.
 We are able to provide home studies for families in Virginia who may not meet the criteria of the Domestic Adoption Program.
 All families must meet the requirements for Virginia Licensed Child-Placing Agencies to obtain an approved home study from our agency.

 Are we permitted to network with other adoption programs if we’re working toward an adoption at FLS?